 A rematch with Floyd Mayweather Jr. is “probably the biggest fight out there” for Miguel Cotto if the Puerto Rican star’s talks failed to produce a May 2 bout against Canelo Alvarez.
 That’s what Cotto’s adviser, Gaby Penagaricano said during an interview with RingTV.com last month.
 “We’re interested.
-If we end up not fighting Canelo […]
+If we end up not fighting Canelo because […]

 With Al Haymon’s big deal with NBC in place, you’d think Showtime’s Stephen Espinoza would be somewhat intimidated.
 Seemingly, that’s not the case at all.

 Although ongoing negotiations for a May 2 clash between Floyd Mayweather Jr. and Manny Pacquiao “are making progress,” according to Stephen Espinoza, the Showtime Sports executive said, “we’ve got a long way to go” during a Thursday interview with RingTV.com.